LhallLhall/Alarm-Clock/pseudocode.md

 ### The process
 ~~~
 Function getTime
-    get the date with Date funciton
+    GET the date with Date funciton
-    use the new variable to get the second
+    USE the new variable to get the second
-    get the minute
+    GET the minute
-    get the hour
+    GET the hour

-    find a way to get the time to only go to 12 then reset to 0.
+    FIND a way to get the time to only go to 12 then reset to 0.
 SUBJECT TO CHANGE WITH THE STRETCH GOALS

-    get the current date with date()
+    GET the current date with date()
-    get day
+    GET day
-    get month
+    GET month
-    get year
+    GET year

     then put the day month year into a div to display the current date